cloudrac3r/matrix-invite-safety/README.md

 Please open a pull request if you have any changes regarding the installation process, algorithm, or anything else in this repo.
 I don't know anything about the Python ecosystem, so lots of things could probably be better here.
 Your help would be greatly appreciated!

+1. Make your code change
+1. Type check: I used `mypy invites.py`
+1. Install the new version: `sudo python3 -m pip install .`
+1. Restart Synapse and try it out.

 If you are an employee of New Vector Ltd, please contact me @cadence:cadence.moe before contributing.

-I used `mypy invites.py` to type check before each test.

 ## Resources